imixs/imixs-office-workflow/README.md

 # Imixs-Office-Workflow

-'imixs-offcie-workflow' provides a open source workflow suite for small, medium and large enterprises.
+'Imixs-Office-Workflow' provides a open source workflow suite for small, medium and large enterprises.
-The Project is build on top of the '[Imixs-Marty](https://github.com/imixs/imixs-marty)' project and is licenced under the GPL.
+The Project is build on top of the '[Imixs-Marty](https://github.com/imixs/imixs-marty)' project and is licensed under the GPL.

-The goal of this project is to provide a powerfull and simple to use business process management suite.
+The goal of this project is to provide a powerful and simple to use business process management suite.
 The project can be extended with custom plugins and modules.

 You can find further information on the web site [Imixs-Office-Workflow](http://www.office-workflow.de).